General

 3rd Party Integrations

 Several third-party vendors support AWS CloudHSM as a root of trust.
-This means that you can utilize a software solution of your choice while creating and storing the underlying keys in your CloudHSM cluster.
+This means that you can utilize a software solution of your choice while creating and storing the underlying keys in your CloudHSM Cluster.

-Q: What is the CloudHSM Client?
+Q: What is the AWS CloudHSM Client Library?

 No. All communication between the client and your HSM is encrypted end to end.
 AWS cannot see or intercept this communication, and has no visibility into your cluster access credentials.

-Q: What are the CloudHSM Command Line Interface (CLI) Tools?
+Q: What are the CloudHSM command line interface (CLI) Tools?

 You’ll find instructions in the CloudHSM User Guide.

-Q: Do the CloudHSM CLI Tools provide AWS with access to the contents of the HSM?
+Q: Do the CloudHSM CLI tools provide AWS with access to the contents of the HSM?

 A complete list of supported operating systems is provided in our online documentation.

-Q: What are the network connectivity requirements for using the CloudHSM Command Line Interface Tools?
+Q: What are the network connectivity requirements for using the CloudHSM command line interface tools?

-You can create, modify, delete, and obtain the status of CloudHSM Clusters and HSMs.
+You can create, modify, delete, and get the status of CloudHSM Clusters and HSMs.
 What you can do with the AWS CloudHSM API is limited to operations that AWS can perform with its restricted access.
 The API cannot access the contents of the HSM or modify any users, policies, or other settings.
 To learn more, please see the CloudHSM Documentation for information about the API, or the Tools for Amazon Web Services page for more information about the SDK.

 Migrating from other third-party HSMs to CloudHSM